Whether your car is sparkling new or falling apart, there are multiple ways you can cost-effectively personalize your vehicle.

 Finding a great smelling air freshener can be difficult because most of them are filled with chemicals that make your car smell like floor cleaner.

-However, once you find a great mint, bubblegum, or vanilla air fresher, you can start shopping for different shapes.
+However, once you find a superb mint, bubblegum, or vanilla air fresher, you can start shopping for different shapes.

-The more common shapes are trees, various sports equipment, and hearts, but you can also find emojis, cartoon characters, and various other things.
+The more common shapes are trees, various sports equipment, and hearts, but you can also find emojis, cartoon characters, and different other things.

 The better air fresheners are found at hardware or auto repair shops, so search there first.